 When the opportunity arose for Elizabeth Bermudez to buy a pet sitting business, she agonized over the decision.
 She had a master’s degree and a long history as a marketing professional.
 “I thought, ‘I should be doing more.
 I wasn’t supposed to be a pet sitter,’” she giggles.
 But Elizabeth also knew that she was ready for a change.
 She’d been let go from her job during the recession in 2008.
 Her husband was laid off as well.

 Luckily, she had some time to search for her next career move.
-Thanks to financial planning she had started years earlier with her Wealth Management Advisor, Jeff Photiades, Elizabeth and her husband were able to access money to continue paying for living expenses while they figured out what to do next.
+Thanks to financial planning she had started years earlier with her advisor, Jeff Photiades, Elizabeth and her husband were able to access money to continue paying for living expenses while they figured out what to do next.

 “My husband and I started saving because that’s what you’re supposed to do,” Elizabeth says.
 “We wanted to have life insurance on ourselves so we’d have something to leave to the kids.
 And we were a little overdue on investing.”

-Over time, her permanent life insurance policies built up cash value—benefits that she could tap for any reason at any time.
-Elizabeth was able to borrow against the cash value in her permanent life insurance policies to make ends meet1—without having to touch her retirement savings.
+Over time, her permanent life insurance policies built up cash value — benefits that she could tap for any reason at any time.
+Elizabeth was to able to borrow against the cash value in her permanent life insurance policies to make ends meet1 — without having to touch her retirement savings.

 “Thank God we were able to borrow against our permanent life insurance policies,” Elizabeth says.
 “It was hard to get us employed at the same time.
 We had to take loans from our policies several times, but we didn’t have to borrow from our life savings.”